 Pricing your work is a complicated topic that could be the subject of an entire post.
 But here are two rules of thumb:

-Don't hold out for the home run or settle for the sure thing.
-Let your prices be boring.
-It's smart to sell early and to earn a reputation as a seller.
+Don’t hold out for the home run or settle for the sure thing.
+Let your prices be a little boring.
+It’s wise to sell early and earn a reputation as a seller.

-Every challenge an artist faces, whether it's inspiration, relationships, or money, should be thought of as a painting challenge.
+Every challenge an artist faces, with inspiration, with relationships, with money, should be thought of as a painting challenge.
 The better you are at handling them the better it is for your art.